ChrisChan1117/Synchronise-Backend-Express/README.md

 git clone https://github.com/synchroniseiorepo/server
 ```

-## Install the databases
+### Install the databases
 Synchronise needs 3 separate databases to avoid collissions.
 First of all, create 3 new Redis databases.
 You can either do this locally by downloading [Redis](http://redis.io/download), or you could create a FREE account at [Redis Labs](https://redislabs.com/).
+Disclaimer: I am not affiliated with Redis Labs in anyway.

 The 3 databases you need to create are:
 - "data" Contains the actual data of Synchronise (users, components, projects...)
 - "session" The session of the users
 - "events" The events database is dedicated to the PubSub system for refreshing the web interface live.
-Since this would generate a lot of traffic I wanted to separate it from the "data" for efficiency

 Once you have done that, go to the file "/helpers/assets.js" and modify the settings accordingly using the credentials of your redis databases.